yolstatrisch/o12bit-js/README.md

 o12bit
 ======

-o12bit (pronunciation: /ˈɔːbɪt/) is a 12-instruction set esoteric programming language where function names, variable names, numbers, and instructions are duodecimal in nature i.e. using these 12 Unicode characters: 🐰🐱🕊🐸🦌🦉🐟🦇🍎🐧🦋🐺.
+o12bit (pronunciation: /ˈɔːbɪt/) is a 12-instruction set esoteric programming language where function names, register names, numbers, and instructions are duodecimal in nature i.e. using these 12 Unicode characters: 🐰🐱🕊🐸🦌🦉🐟🦇🍎🐧🦋🐺.

 The interpreter is available for testing here: https://yolstatrisch.github.io/o12bit-js/

+Language definition
+---

+This section is explained in detail here: https://github.com/yolstatrisch/o12bit-js/blob/master/LANG_DEF.md

+Quick reference
+---

-The table below are the instruction sets and its corresponding Unicode character.
-Instructions that are scratched out are yet to be implemented:
+The table below are the instruction sets and its corresponding Unicode character:

  Base 12 | Instruction | Code Point | Character
 :------- |:----------- |:---------- |:---------: